alex-marochko/flutter_cv/README.md

 ## 📦 Published Package

-As part of this project, a reusable layout widget — [**mosaic_cloud**](https://pub.dev/packages/mosaic_cloud) — was created and published on pub.dev.
+This project includes a custom layout widget — [**mosaic_cloud**](https://pub.dev/packages/mosaic_cloud) — published on pub.dev.
-It arranges widgets in a mosaic-like layout and is used on the website to display skill tags.
+It creates a dynamic mosaic of widgets, used decoratively during app loading to demonstrate Flutter’s animation and layout capabilities.
 ---